manojLondhe/ekstep-plugins/README.md

 ### 1. Geography - Insert Map Plugin
 **Problem**
 - Almost all boards like MSERT have at-least district level syllabus for Geography for 1st to 4th grade.
-Since it is district level, it needs to be differnt for every district.
+Since it is district level, it needs to be different for every district.
 - As a teacher, how do I bring some fun to learn maps in easier way?
 - How do I easily create interactive maps?